yuravg/PerlDistGuide/Example-Hello3/README.md

 # Example::Hello3

-A Perl package with versioning and a script that prints messages based on arguments.
+A Perl module with versioning and a script that prints messages based on arguments.

 ## Installation
 1. Install Dist::Zilla and dependencies.